 - Physical complaints, like sweating, upset stomach, and not sleeping well (without another explanation)

 - Poor job productivity

-Are you making sure to find ways of understanding your employees’ Anxiety and implementing support structures?
+Are you sure to find ways to understand your employees’ Anxiety and implement support structures?

 Cognitive Behavioural Therapy (CBT) can help to break the cycle of anxiety and fear of the unknown.

 CBT can teach and show you how to manage unconscious impulses.
-We can learn to be more aware of our unconscious triggers which may be caused by traumatic memories of the past, as well as learned avoidance behaviours that have become conditioned habits or deeply embedded defence mechanisms.
+We can learn to be more aware of our unconscious triggers, which may be caused by past traumatic memories, and learn avoidance behaviours that have become conditioned habits or deeply embedded defence mechanisms.

-Learning techniques to break old habits and avoidance behaviours help us to make better choices and utilise a wider range of alternative approaches when resolving our problems.
+Learning techniques to break old habits and avoid behaviours help us to make better choices and utilise a wider range of alternative approaches when resolving our problems.

 How can Onebright help to support your employees?

 Even if employees have not admitted to you that they’re struggling with anxiety in the workplace (or virtual workplace), it’s important to give them a support system that isn’t always an internal person so that they feel completely safe to speak freely.
-Implementing mental health training for managers is a great way to keep an eye on employee mental health and make sure it doesn’t spiral.
+Implementing mental health training for managers is a great way to keep an eye on workplace mental health and ensure it doesn’t spiral.

 All our therapists are BABCP accredited, meaning they hold the highest gold standard a Cognitive Behavioural Therapist can be.